Explore more of Shropshire and visit Shrewsbury

 The British Ironwork Centre and Sculpture Park is on the outskirts of Oswestry.
 This unique attraction will fascinate and amaze you.
 Their metal sculpture trail will introduce you to everything from a golden giraffe to a scary oversized scorpion.
 From the huge Spoon Gorilla to the emotive Knife Angel, there is always something new to see.
 Often the working blacksmith is here and there are many interesting events and happenings all year.

+Call in at Stonehouse Brewery for a drink or a meal and get to see how the beer and gin are made on a tour.
+During summer you can take a train ride from Oswestry Town Centre down to Weston Wharf on Cambrian Heritage Railway.
 Montgomery Canal – The Montgomery Canal heads towards Welshpool and Newtown.
 Once upon a time the trains would wait for the narrowboat to arrive from Newtown with its travellers before heading south.
 The canal is now creeping back to life as parts are restored.

 Nesscliffe & Kynaston’s Cave – Turn left at Nesscliffe and climb up to Kynaston’s cave.
 Shropshire’s only highway man (as far as we know) lived here with his horse Beelzebub, he was more Robin Hood than gangster.